 The first lesbian civil and political rights organization in the United States, The Daughters of Bilitis, formed in San Francisco in 1955 as a social alternative to lesbian bars, which were subject to raids and police harassment.
-As the DOB gained members, their focus shifted to supporting women who were afraid to come out.
-The DOB educated them about their rights and gay history.
+As the DOB gained members, their focus shifted to supporting women who were afraid to come out, educating them about their rights and gay history.
 The group continued for 14 years as an educational resource for lesbians, gay men, researchers, and mental health professionals.

 THE PINK TRIANGLE

-Under Paragraph 175 of the criminal code, male homosexuality was illegal in Germany, but it was rarely enforced until the Nazi Party took power in 1933.
-At that point, the Nazis persecuted homosexuals as part of their so-called 'moral crusade' to racially and culturally purify Germany.
+Under Paragraph 175 of the criminal code, male homosexuality was illegal in Germany, but officials rarely enforced the law until the Nazi Party took power in 1933.
+At that point, the Nazis persecuted gay men as part of their purported “moral crusade” to racially and culturally “purify” Germany.
 Gay men, in particular, were subject to harassment, arrest, incarceration, and even castration.
 The United States Holocaust Memorial Museum estimates 100,000 gay men were arrested, and between 5,000 and 15,000 were placed in concentration camps.

-Just as Jews were forced to identify themselves with yellow stars, gay men in concentration camps had to wear a large pink triangle.
+Just as Jewish individuals were forced to identify themselves with yellow stars, gay men in concentration camps had to wear a large pink triangle.

 An estimated 65 percent of gay men in concentration camps died between 1933 and 1945.
 Even after World War II, both East and West Germany upheld the country’s anti-gay law, and many gays remained incarcerated until the early 1970s.
-(The law was not officially repealed until 1994.)
+(Germany did not officially repeal the law until 1994.)

 In 1973, post-war Germany’s first gay rights organization, Homosexuelle Aktion Westberlin (HAW), reclaimed the pink triangle as a symbol of liberation.
 The triangle was used again in 1987 by the Silence=Death Project to raise AIDS awareness.